-Damn, Juice WRLD and Future, could we have at least gotten a two week notice before ya’ll hit us with this new project?
-Anyway, fans of both of these artists should be very excited about this collaborative effort, because I feel like each of them are unique enough to push the other to step outside of the box a little.
+Dammit, Juice WRLD and Future, could we have at least gotten a two-week notice before ya’ll hit us with this new project?
+Anyway, fans of both Juice and Future should be very excited about this collaborative effort, mainly because I feel like each are unique enough to push the other to step outside of the box a little.
 With that being said, I expect “Wrld on Drugs” to be fun, high-octane, and as unique as it gets.

-“Astronauts” is the one track on this album that I think Future was let loose, getting a chance to catch the listener’s attention with reckless lyrics revolving around buying expensive s**t, fiending for drugs and aiming weapons at his ops.
-He also shows a few different sides musically — one that gets lost in the heavy-hitting/glimmering trap beat he’s presented with, another that’s simply down to slay it, and lastly, one that has lost its mind.
+“Astronauts” is one of the tracks on this album in which I think Future was completely let loose.
+Throughout his contributions on it, he gets a chance to catch the listener’s attention with reckless lyrics revolving around buying expensive s**t, fiending for drugs, and aiming weapons ops.
+He also shows a few different sides musically — one that gets lost in the heavy-hitting/glimmering trap beat he’s presented with, another that’s simply down to the trap beat he’s presented with, and lastly, one that has lost his damn mind.

-Juice WRLD definitely kills this song, too, showing the world this ruthless side that is far from heartbroken.
-He also raps very hard, utilizing a flow that alternates between fast and slow throughout.
-You really don’t get anything super experimental from him here.
+Juice WRLD definitely kills “Astronauts,” too, as, on it, he shows the world this ruthless side to him that is far from heartbroken.
+Juice also raps very hard on the song, utilizing a flow that alternates between fast and slow throughout.
+You really don’t get anything super experimental from the Chicago rapper here.

 The chemistry on this song is fantastic.

 Call me crazy, but I like when Juice WRLD makes quirky joints like “Hard Work Pays Off.”
 His unique personality fits the song’s sound perfectly.
 Besides that, on this joint, Juice talks about all the money and b*tches he has in his arsenal, (disrespectfully, might I add), using this very drowsy delivery.
 Interestingly, his aggressive/violent lyrics don’t match his laid-back approach at all.